Spirituality

 No special preparation is required before you arrive.
 Simply wear comfortable clothes, as you will be invited to lie down for the duration of the session.
 If you have an intention before your meditation, you are welcome to share it with me—but an intention is not necessary.
 If possible, clear space in your schedule afterward, as you may want time to journal, rest, or process the experience.

-Inner Child Work & Trauma Reconciliation
+Inner Child Work & Emotional Integration

-A gentle reminder: at this time, I'm not accepting new clients.
-However, Jessica Foutz and I are available to work with groups seeking shamanic/hapé ceremonies and medicinal sound healings.
-Reach out for more information using the form below.
+At this time, I am not accepting new clients.
+However, sound therapist Jessica Foutz and I remain available to work with groups interested in medicinal sound, hapé, and shamanic ceremonies.

 Sign up for occasional e-mail updates and invites to open events.